Amerasia: Congressional investigations

-The "Amerasia Affair" became a touchstone for those who wanted to raise alarms about espionage and the possible Communist infiltration of the State Department.
-Senator Joseph McCarthy often spoke of the case in these terms, maintaining it was a security breach and cover-up of immense proportions.
+The "Amerasia Affair" became a touchstone for those who wanted to raise alarms about espionage and the possible communist infiltration of the State Department.
+Senator Joseph McCarthy often spoke of the case in these terms, maintaining that it was a security breach and cover-up of immense proportions.

 In 1946, a House Judiciary subcommittee chaired by Rep. Samuel F. Hobbs and, in 1950, the Senate Foreign Relations Subcommittee on the Investigation of Loyalty of State Department Employees, commonly known as the Tydings Committee, investigated the Amerasia case.
 In 1955, the Senate Internal Security Subcommittee sought the Amerasia materials from the Justice Department.
 The records were declassified and the Justice Department delivered 1,260 documents to the Subcommittee in 1956 and 1957.

 The Senate Internal Security Subcommittee published a two-volume report, The Amerasia Papers: A Clue to the Catastrophe of China, in 1970.
-It ascribed the Chinese Communist Revolution in part to the Communist sympathies of the Chinese policy experts in the Foreign Service, known as the "China Hands".
+It ascribed the loss of China in part to the communist sympathies of the Chinese policy experts in the Foreign Service, known as the "China Hands".